PencilCode/codegym/src/documents/ref/sync.html.md

 for all the other elements to reach the same point.
 Once all elements have caught up, all the elements resume animating.

+To synchronize an element with the main turtle, use the special varible `turtle` to represent the main turtle.